-It is part of a concerted effort to increase awareness about responsible horse ownership in the Dublin area spearheaded by the DRHWWG (Dublin Region Horse Welfare Working Group), which is a regional group established last year by the Department of Agriculture, Food and the Marine and South Dublin County Council.
-The group also includes Dublin City Council, Fingal County Council, Dun Laoghaire Rathdown Council and An Garda Siochana.
-Representatives from the various animal and equine welfare organisations including DSPCA, the Irish Horse Welfare Trust, My Lovely Horse Rescue (MLHR), Clondalkin Equine Club, Fettercairn Youth Horse Project, Cherry Orchard Equine Centre and representatives from Tallaght Traveller Community Project have all signed up to DRHWWG.
-The focus is on animal welfare and equine legislation, indiscriminate breeding, education and awareness relating to urban horse projects and programmes.
+This week is part of a concerted effort to increase awareness about responsible horse ownership in the Dublin area spearheaded by the DRHWWG (Dublin Region Horse Welfare Working Group), which is a regional group established in 2017 by the Department of Agriculture, Food and the Marine and South Dublin County Council.
+Other members of the group include Dublin City Council, Fingal County Council & Dun Laoghaire Rathdown Council.
+Representatives from the various animal and equine welfare organisations including DSPCA, the Irish Horse Welfare Trust, Clondalkin Equine Club, Fettercairn Youth Horse Project and Cherry Orchard Equine Centre have all signed up to DRHWWG.
+The focus is on improving equine welfare, reducing indiscriminate breeding of horses, promoting education and awareness relating to urban horses.

 The Education task group which is part of the DRHWWG ran the first Horse Aware Week in 2018 and this is the fifth event for the Dublin area.
 The group includes DSPCA, Cherry Orchard Equine Centre, Clondalkin Equine Club, Irish Horse Welfare Trust, & senior representatives from the Dublin City Council and Department of Agriculture Food & the Marine.
 Familibase Youth Centre & Horse Power Project are taking part in this event to help promote responsible horse ownership in their area.